-For example, the BSNL tower at Losar village works on generator and is shutdown at night.
-So, make best use of connectivity that you might get anytime in the day or night at any remote place in order to connect with your family and friends.
+For example, the BSNL tower at Losar village works on the generator and is shut down at night.
+So, make the best use of connectivity that you might get any time in the day or night at any remote place in order to connect with your family and friends.

 11. Above all, have some patience 🙂